The universal group of Burger--Mozes and the Howe--Moore property: Around the Howe--Moore property

-Using the results obtained until now, the next theorem provides an equivalent characterization for the group $\G$ to have the Howe--Moore property.
-We stress here that in general, for locally compact groups an `if and only if' condition for the Howe--Moore property is difficult to be achieved.
+Using the results obtained until now, we are now ready to prove the equivalent characterization for the group $\G$ to have the Howe--Moore property given by Theorem \ref{thm::equiv_Howe-Moore_1} from the Introduction.

-\begin{theorem} Let $F$ be primitive.
-Then $\G$ has the Howe--Moore property if and only if for every unitary representation $(\pi, \mathcal{H})$ of $\G$, without non-zero $\G$-invariant vectors, and for every $v \neq 0 \in \mathcal{H}$ the closed subgroup $\G_{v}$ is compact. \end{theorem}